iamaldonado/START_Summer24/CarlosMarquez/RunOffCluster/README.md

-# Running in the Offline Cluster :shipit: :electron:
+# Running in the Offline Cluster :shipit: :electron: :mexico: :atom:
 > [!NOTE]
 > We decided to run everything in the `~/scratch2/marquez`.
 Because doing it in our home could cause the memory to be filled, which caused that we could not work again until free space.
 This is the reason why we decided to make a whole folder separate with everything necessary to run many events in the cluster